mcandre/rubberstamp/README.md

 Triggering actions on commit events has gaps, in terms of timing.
 Attackers don't wait for new commits to take advantage of the latest vulnerabilities.
 Consider a project where most workers leave for the weekend.
 The last commit is on Thursday.
 After work on Friday, researchers announce a new vulnerability that impacts the project.
 But no new commits arrive, so no new scans are run.

 But it gets worse.
 As a project naturally ages, the number of commits reduces over time.
 But the likelihood of vulnerabilities increases with time.
-When the project is most in need of security scanning, commit-based triggers no longer fire.
+When the project is most in need of security scanning, commit triggers no longer fire.
 Hence the need for recurring CI/CD, until the project is eventually archived.

 ## Solution